knehez/mako_flatpages/README.md

+### This project contains small modifications from the official django.contrib.flatpages app.

+Its original version was unable to render mako templates.
+Therefore the main motivation is to change this behaviour and support mako templates in flatpages apps.

+### Installation and usages

-In your Django application directory launch:
+In your Django application directory, launch:

 ```sh
 git clone https://github.com/knehez/mako_flatpages.git